setasorcer/nixos-systems/README.md

 zen-beta (web browser)
 ```

-Itsuku is used on my main workstation computers (A Framework 16 and ThinkPad T480).
-This is made with integration to my server in mind.
-I used to use mpd for my music player, and good old mpv for watching Linux ISOs.
+Itsuku and Teppei are used on my main workstation computers (A Framework 16 and ThinkPad T480 respectively).
+This is made with integration to my server in mind, hence the use of jellyfin-tui.

 ### Miyazu